cookies-xor-cream/HugoTest/content/posts/poetry/testing/austroasiatic_plates.md

+---
+tags: ['Myself']
-A Month's Vacation For The Austroasiatic Plates
+title: A Month's Vacation For The Austroasiatic Plates
+date: 2023-03-03
+---

 A trip to the ER got me what I needed,
 And thank god, it was looking bleak.